tidesdb/tidesdb/doc/04-reference/transaction.md

 a defect.

 The three above it each check something different.
-Repeatable read validates its **read set**: a commit fails if any key it recorded a read for has a newer committed version.
-Snapshot instead takes a first-committer-wins reservation on every key it **writes**, validated against the version the transaction actually read, so a write-write race loses at commit rather than silently overwriting — but it does not check reads.
-Serializable does both and adds the check for write skew. **Any code using a level above read-committed must handle `TDB_ERR_CONFLICT` by retrying the whole transaction.**
+Repeatable read validates its **read set**: a commit fails if any key it recorded a read for has a newer version, committed or in flight below it, or if a key appeared inside a range one of its iterators covered.
+Snapshot instead claims every key it **writes** on a first-committer-wins basis, validated against the version the transaction actually read, so a write-write race loses at commit rather than silently overwriting — but it does not check reads.
+Serializable does both. **Any code using a level above read-committed must handle `TDB_ERR_CONFLICT` by retrying the whole transaction.**

 ## tidesdb_txn_begin